elsuterino/ycodetest/README.md

 ## Testing

-to run tests use new laravels helper `php artisan test` or standart phpunit command
+to run tests can use new laravels helper `php artisan test`